1998 Canadian Grand Prix: Qualifying

-In Montreal, David Coulthard secured his third pole position of the season.
-The Scotsman managed to do the fastest time at the very end of the session.
-Mika Häkkinen was very unlucky during the qualifying session.
-He encountered a lot of traffic during his quick laps.
-Michael Schumacher was third, and was happily surprised by his lap time which was only 0.2 seconds behind Coulthard's time.
+In Montreal, David Coulthard secured his third pole position of the season, achieving the fastest time at the very end of the session.
+Mika Häkkinen encountered a lot of traffic during his quick laps.
+Michael Schumacher was third with a lap time only 0.2 seconds behind Coulthard's.
 The night before qualifying, Eddie Irvine had released a comment saying that the Canadian Grand Prix would be crucial for Ferrari, with Schumacher expressing the same opinion.

 Race

 At the start of the race Michael Schumacher started brilliantly and overtook Mika Häkkinen, whilst his brother Ralf Schumacher stalled.
 It took two attempts to get the race started as Alexander Wurz precipitated a collision, which somersaulted his Benetton above the gravel trap, into the first turn and involving Jean Alesi and Jarno Trulli as well.
 This carnage brought out the red flag.
 The race was stopped and Alesi, Wurz and Trulli all took the restart in their spare cars.
 Herbert was lucky that his mechanics were able to repair his Sauber, as Alesi took the spare.
 The only damage to the car proved to be a bent suspension arm.

 At the second start, Michael Schumacher's Ferrari got a poor start, and was instantly overtaken by Giancarlo Fisichella.
-Häkkinen's gearbox jammed while further back there was another incident.
-This time it was Ralf Schumacher who was pushing too hard; he also went across the grass and spun in the middle of the track and then pulled off the track with a broken gearbox.
+However, even more chaos would ensue.
+Häkkinen's gearbox jammed causing Ralf Schumacher to take avoiding action; he also went across the grass and spun in the middle of the track and then pulled off the track with a broken gearbox.
 This caused mayhem in the pack behind him.
 Trulli mounted Alesi's car and in total five cars retired after the second start: Häkkinen (gearbox), Ralf Schumacher (spun off), Alesi and Trulli who were involved in the accident, and Toranosuke Takagi who had transmission problems.

 Michael Schumacher managed to overtake Giancarlo Fisichella on the first lap but due to all the retirements the safety car was sent out.
 After five laps, the safety car came back in and the order was, David Coulthard followed by Schumacher, Fisichella, Jacques Villeneuve, Rubens Barrichello, and Heinz-Harald Frentzen.

 As the race got under way again, Coulthard and Michael Schumacher started to pull away from the rest of the field.
 Coulthard led for the first 13 laps until the safety car came out for the second time.
 Pedro Diniz had gone off the track and when he rejoined he threw a lot of grass and dirt on to the circuit that needed to be removed.
 When the safety car went back in, there were another three retirements.
 Mika Salo collided with Johnny Herbert who went off for the second time, and Coulthard had a transmission problem caused by a throttle linkage failure while battling Michael Schumacher for the lead.